Several people shot at Copenhagen shopping mall, police say - NewsBreak

 Several people shot at Copenhagen shopping mall, police say

-COPENHAGEN, Denmark — (AP) — Danish police said Sunday that several people were shot at a Copenhagen shopping mall, one of the largest in Scandinavia.
+COPENHAGEN, Denmark (AP) — Danish police said Sunday that several people were shot at a Copenhagen shopping mall.

 Copenhagen police said that one person has been arrested in connection with the shooting at the Field’s shopping mall, which is close to the city's airport.
 Police tweeted that “several people have been hit,” but gave no other details.